 Nanny health insurance or a health care stipend is something beneficial for both you and your nanny.

 Healthcare coverage for your nanny can be reasonably affordable.
 Many places offer assistance if you need help figuring out what’s best for your household.
-Places such as Home Work Solutions offer a comparison chart and live help to get you started.
+Places such as Care.com offer a comparison chart and can help to get you started.

 If you don’t want to offer health insurance for your nanny, consider paying a healthcare stipend that goes toward their healthcare.
 You can do this by adding an amount to their normal income or by setting up a Health Reimbursement Arrangement (HRA).
 An HRA is an account you provide your nanny for healthcare costs.